darren-uk/weight-converter-app/README.md

 - Lightweight client-side loader that feature-detects and load polyfills only when necessary https://cdn.jsdelivr.net/npm/@webcomponents/webcomponentsjs@2/webcomponents-loader.min.js
 - Markdown file converter https://cdn.jsdelivr.net/gh/zerodevx/zero-md@1/src/zero-md.min.js

+## Your Data
+- All data you input into the site is only stored locally on your machine.
+It is stored in your browsers local storage and will not expire unless you manually delete it.
+The data is linked to the web address of this site.
+- You have access to your data by using the download option in the menu.
+The site will create a spreadsheet file with the extension .csv
+- None of your inputed data is collected by me or any third party.

 ## Disclaimer

 - WARNING - Clearing / cleaning browser cache, cookies or storage will affect or DELETE data stored on users browser.